crystal-lang/crystal-book/docs/tutorials/01_basics/04_strings.md

 ## Transformation

-Consider you want to change something about a string.
+Let's say you want to change something about a string.
 Maybe scream the message and make it all uppercase?
 The method `String#upcase` converts all lower case characters to their upper case equivalent.
 The opposite is `String#downcase`.
 There are a couple more similar methods, which let us express our message in different
 styles: